metrorailings/OwlBlog/content/posts/2022-week-12-predictions.md

 ##### _Prior Meetings_

 Houston and Miami met last year in drastically different circumstances.
 Not only were both teams led by different quarterbacks, both teams were suffering through prolonged losing streaks.
-Miami was led by a different coaching regime, one that was notably toxic due to the authoritarian style of then head coach Brian Flores.
+Miami was led by a different coaching regime, one that was notably toxic under the authoritarian rule of the head coach at the time, Brian Flores.

 Miami won rather comfortably in what was a very low-scoring affair.
 I suppose the Dolphins could have posted up more points on a better day, but Jacoby Brissett turned over the ball twice in the second half.
 Not much has changed for Houston since then - the Dolphins meanwhile have been born again under new head coach Mike McDaniel.